ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 Currently the HCA DCP cannot accept datasets without full open consent for public release.
 We are currently working on a solution to help contributors make their data and metadata accessible via managed access.
 See [Contributor Communication SOP](contributor_communication_SOP) for further guidance on how to respond to these enquiries.

 ## Gathering data & metadata
+### For Published Datasets Only

+With a published dataset, there is no requirement for the terms and conditions form or template emails to send to the contributor.
+First, start by getting some initial information about the dataset from reading the published paper, and checking if there is data that is publicly available.

+Once you have an understanding of which biomaterials, protocols, and processes are used, it is time to generate a spreadsheet for the contributor to fill in.
+As below, the spreadsheet can be generated using the  [`schema-template-generator`](https://github.com/HumanCellAtlas/schema-template-generator)but as there is no contributor involved, do make the spreadsheet as comprehensive as you think is necessary.

+Instead of the iterative process of the contributor filling in what they can, the wrangler reviewing, curating, and asking questions, there is only you (the wrangler) working with the spreadsheet.
+It is easy to get stuck, so don’t forget that you’re working as a team and get a second opinion if necessary!

+After generating the spreadsheet, we move onto raw data upload.
+There is no contributor to upload their data manually, so we must take on that role and:
+* Create an upload area
+* Upload files to the upload area.

+There is a useful script for uploading files to an s3 bucket (See [here](https://ebi-ait.github.io/hca-ebi-wrangler-central/tools/handy_snippets.html#uploading-files-to-an-s3-bucket-from-the-archives)), which can speed up the process tremendously.
+Note that this step does not need to be completed now, and can wait until after the metadata spreadsheet has been gathered.

+Then move onto the ‘curating metadata’ section.

 ### Spreadsheet template generation